 - Jetpack plugin- helps you on social media and contact form (needed for your contact page).

 - Sumo plugin etc.

-If you want students to register on the site, make purchase of items, make payment for school fees; there are plugins for all these task.
+If you want students to register on the site, make purchases of items, make payment for school fees; there are plugins for all these tasks.
 The following plugins are the few ones I can remember right now:

-- Easy Digital Download Plugin: (helps you to sell eCopies of items including eBook, etc.); helps you in collection of school fees and even you issue receipts etc.
+- Easy Digital Download Plugin: (helps you to sell eCopies of items including eBook, etc.); helps you in the collection of school fees and even you issue receipts, etc.

-Now, the next step is on how to install and activate a plugin, I recommend you study the image above and video below:
+Now, the next step is on how to install and activate a plugin, I recommend you study the image above.

 Getting indexed on Google- Search console

-Now, one of the most important step is to reach out to the search engines because without them, nobody will know about your new college or university website.
+Now, one of the most important steps is to reach out to the search engines because, without them, nobody will know about your new college or university website.

 The first and most powerful search engine we are going to focus on is Google, and you will need to get on board, the Google search console, let us proceed.

 The portal to get access to Google’s index machine and crawl bot is the Google search console.
 To get on it and have your new site indexed, follow the steps below: